HolyBlackCat/LD50-flameline/README.md

 It's a relatively simple C++ engine for personal purposes.

+Libraries used:

-It uses SDL2 for window management, OpenGL for graphics, and OpenAL for audio.
+* SDL2 for window management,

+* OpenGL for graphics,

+* OpenAL for audio.

+* FMT for text formatting.

-It also comes with custom macro-based relfection, custom JSON parser and several other features.
+The engine comes comes with custom macro-based relfection, custom JSON parser and several other features.

-It's licensed under **ZLIB license**, so feel free to use it.
+It's licensed under **ZLIB license**.
+Feel free to use it.

 ---